ThierrySans/CSCC09/labs/2/index.md

 For instance, the header section contains a profile button that is not shown because there is no image attached to it.
 Since it is part of the UI, we will use the CSS method method to attach an image to this button.

-**Task 1:** Without modifying the HTML file, use the CSS method to attach the image `media/user.png` to the background of the profile button button.
+**Task:** Without modifying the HTML file, use the CSS method to attach the image `media/user.png` to the background of the profile button button.

 In contrary, the user profile images contained in the messages are related to the data.
 Therefore, we prefer to use the `img` HTML elements for these images.
 For each message, let us change the image profile with a specific one as shown on the screenshot above.
 You can use any image found on the internet as long as it is free of use *and* that you correctly credit its author.
 For instance, you can find these image on websites such as: